Audience menu for:

 Yes.
 FERPA laws protect the confidentiality of information concerning disabilities.
-Only the personnel working in DSS have access to disability-related information.

 The accommodation process is an interactive one.
 Consult with your Student Development Specialist in DSS if you have questions or concerns about the accommodations or services you believe you are eligible to receive.
 Try to participate fully in the process and exercise all due diligence in ensuring that the Student Development Specialist is aware of your needs.

 DSS provides for the equitable resolution of complaints by students with disabilities alleging a violation of their rights under the ADA and Section 504 of the Rehabilitation Act.
 Harford Community College has established informal and formal grievance procedures (PDF) to resolve differences regarding disability related accommodations.